danglefeet/QlikSenseOnPremRapidOnboarder/README.md

 Run Script.txt - Contains MSDOS script that executes the Python scripts.

 Setup.py - Contains the installation of libraries and the AWSCLI client which are needed to execute the process.

+Looking to contribute?
+Happy to have you.
+DM me for more info.